 Conversion of cutters is not a “stand-alone strategy”

-During the discussion, there seemed to be general consensus within the CoP FGM that the conversion of excisors is not a strategy that would work in isolation, but instead would be effective if part of more holistic community approaches.
-Members stressed that FGM is a multi-faced societal problem that needs a multi-facet approach, with programmes that reach everyone in the society.
+During the discussion, there seemed to be a general consensus within the CoP FGM that the conversion of cutters is not a strategy that would work in isolation, but instead would be effective if part of more holistic community approaches.
+Members stressed that FGM is a multi-faceted societal problem that needs a multi-faceted approach, with programmes that reach everyone in the society.
 They stressed the importance of considering the complex power structures that lie behind the practice.
-When conversion of cutters into alternative professions is included in this global approach, it needs close monitoring and follow-up to be sure that it is effective.
+When the conversion of cutters into alternative professions is included in this global approach, it needs close monitoring and follow-up to be sure that it is effective.

-Finally, empowering cutters is a crucial step to bring them to abandon FGM.
+Empowering cutters is a crucial step to bringing them to abandon FGM.
 Cutters must be considered as part of the community, facing the same issues as other members, including poverty.

 « The Community of Practice on Female Genital Mutilation » is part of the « Building Bridges between Africa and Europe to tackle FGM » project, supported by the « UNFPA-UNICEF Joint Programme on the Elimination of FGM ».

 The project is coordinated by AIDOS in partnership with GAMS Belgium.

 The views expressed on this website are those of the authors and do not necessarily reflect the official policy or position of the UNFPA, UNICEF or any other agency or organization.

 © Copyright : GAMS Belgium